nukata/linq-in-go/README.md

 }
 ```

-You can run it as follows:
+Save the code as `read-in-linq.go` and you can run it as follows:

 ```
 $ go build read-in-linq.go